-Below we've have curated some of our favorite tips to helping families figure out how to prioritize language when they have a busy schedule.
+Below, we've curated some of our favorite tips for helping families figure out how to prioritize language when they have a busy schedule.

 Setting goals for yourself and your child is a great way to stay on task with your language-teaching efforts so you don’t let it fall by the wayside.
 Make sure to set realistic goals, even if they don’t seem all that impressive.
 It’s a great way to feel like you are making progress in your busy schedule.

-Maybe you set a goal for 15 minutes of dual-language reading or listening every day, or learning five new words every week—the goals should be your own.
+Maybe you set a goal for 15 minutes of reading bilingual books for kids every day or learning five new words every week—the goals should be your own.
 Remember, every family is different and each language journey is unique, so make sure that whatever you decide works for you and your family!

-You can listen to minority language songs in the car.
-You can make bath time a time where you go over vocabulary words.
-Or, our personal favorite, make bedtime stories dual-language stories.
+You can listen to minority language songs in the car or sing along to the popular nursery rhymes found in musical books.
+You can make bath time a time where you go over new vocabulary words.
+Or, our personal favorite, make bedtime stories dual-language by reading bilingual baby books together.
+Binibi's Estrellita ¿Dónde Estás? book, for instance, features relaxing Spanish lullabies that are perfect to set mood before bedtime.
 These are all quick and easy ways to incorporate language learning into your established schedule.

 Tailor Activities To Your Child

 Sometimes, getting your child to sit down and “work on” learning a second language can be a big ask, especially if your child doesn’t seem that interested.
-Instead of “forcing” your child to do something they don’t want to, tailor the activities to their needs.
+Instead of “forcing” your child to do something they don’t want to, tailor the activities to their needs and interest.

 If they like playing with certain toys, then use that time to practice different words.
 If they love Paw Patrol, try watching episodes in their minority language.
+Perhaps your child loves all things relating to animals, in which case you could read an animal sound book like Binibi's Visiting- Visitando La Granja.
 Not every learning opportunity needs to be a formal lesson, the important thing is to provide opportunities for exposure and practice!